LeeroyLabs/sailcms-documentation/src/cms/entries.md

 So, you can organize all your entries in your site regardless of the type.

-An entry has three different possible status `live`, `inactive` or `trash`.
-That means that when the status is set to `trash`, this is what we call `soft delete`.
+An entry has a `trashed` status.
+That means that when it's true, this is what we call `soft delete`.
 The content is trashed to the cms and will not respond to user accessing the url.
 But in reality, the content still exists in case you ever change your mind.

-> **Warning**
-> The status cannot be set to `trash` in the update method, you must use the delete method to do that.

 For content fields, they have `title`, `template`, `slug`, `categories` and `content` properties.